 This 72-month CD from First National Bank of America easily earns one of the top spots.
 The CD will roll over automatically when it matures, or you can opt for a new CD term or withdraw your money altogether.
 First National allows for partial withdrawals but at a stiff penalty — you’ll lose 540 days’ interest on the amount you take out.

 First National Bank of America is based in Michigan and is family-owned.
-The bank opened their doors in 1955.
+The bank opened its doors in 1955.

 5. Third Federal Savings and Loan — 0.70% APY, $500 minimum deposit